nownabe/golink/README.md

 Golinks has the following advantages compared to these alternatives:

-- Self-hosted: You have full control of Golink backend.
+- **Self-hosted**: You have full control of Golink backend.
-- Fully-managed: Golink can be built on fully-managed infrastructure.
+- **Fully-managed**: Golink can be built on fully-managed infrastructure.
-- Easy to deploy: Just run a script.
+- **Easy to deploy**: You can complete to deploy Golink in just three simple steps.
-- Cost-effective: You can get started with Golink at no cost.
+- **Cost-effective**: You can get started with Golink at no cost.
-- No DNS configuration: Redirect through the Golink Chrome extension.
+- **No DNS configuration**: Redirect through the Golink Chrome extension.
-- Chrome extension with [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/): Manifest V3 is more secure than V2 and V2 will be end-of-life.
+- **Chrome extension with [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/)**: Manifest V3 is more secure than V2 and V2 will be end-of-life.

 ## Golink Origin